christiandudel/dtms/README.md

 ## Example 2: Simulated HRS data

-Here we will provide a second example based on simulated data from the Health and Retirement Study.
+Here we provide a second example based on simulated data from the Health and Retirement Study.

 ``` r
 ## Load package